axelkennedal/dropp/README.md

 2. Double-click the .exe and follow the instructions in the installer.
 3. Done, enjoy :)

+## Updates
 Now and then you might want to check here again for new updates, there's a link in the Settings view in Versed.

+To update, simply download the installer and install as if installing for the first time.

 # Features
   * MP3 playback